syncfusion-content/fileformat-docs/FileFormat/DocIO/Applying Watermark.md

 {% highlight vbnet %}
 VB

-'Create a new Word document
+'Creates a new Word document

 Dim document As New WordDocument()

-'Add a section & a paragraph in the document
+'Adds a section and a paragraph in the document

 document.EnsureMinimal()